fence-io/website/content/articles/networking/linux-network-namespace/index.md

 2 packets transmitted, 0 received, +2 errors, 100% packet loss, time 1017ms
 ```

 The root namespace is currently unable to communicate with the `app3` network namespace because there's no route in root's routing table allowing to reach `app3`.
-To this, we first need to assign an IP address to the bridge network interface.
+To fix this, we first need to assign an IP address to the bridge network interface itself.

 ```
 ip addr add 172.16.0.1/16 dev br0
 ```

-Assigning an IP address to `br0` updates the root namespace routing table with the route: `172.16.0.0/16 dev br0 proto kernel scope link src 172.16.0.1`.
+Assigning an IP address to `br0` updates the root namespace routing table with the route: `172.16.0.0/16 dev br0 proto kernel scope link src 172.16.0.1` (you can see it by running `ip route` in root network namespace).
 This indicates that traffic destined for the `172.16.0.0/16` subnet can be routed via the `br0` interface.
 Given that `hlink1` and `hlink2` are also connected to the bridge, this implies that traffic will be appropriately directed to the target namespaces.

 Remember, the bridge operates at the data link layer (L2), so once traffic is routed to the bridge interface, an `ARP` request is broadcasted to all devices connected to the bridge, requesting the destination MAC address.
 The device that possesses the MAC address will respond, and the Ethernet frame will be filled with the destination MAC address before being sent to its destination within this L2 segment.